siteslave/mydatepicker-th/README.md

 ## Development of this component

-At first fork and clone this repo
+At first fork and clone this repo.

 Install all dependencies: